 When Thomas was 28 years old, he with his wife, and daughter, Harriett Lavina, moved to Whitesboro, New York where he set up his law practice.
 He like so many others of Connecticut succumbed to the call to the Whitestown Country.
 He lost but little time in becoming involved in the politics of this adopted state.

 In 1796, four years after Thomas R. Gold's arrival in Whitesboro, he was elected to his first political office, that of New York State Senator.
 He served from 1796 to 1802 under President, John Adams and Vice-President, Thomas Jefferson.
 Thomas was a Federalist.
 From 1797 to 1801, he served as Assistant Attorney General for the State of New York (at this time it was legal for a man to hold two state offices at the same time).
 Peggy's Note: In George Washington Irving's book the Life of George Washington, a letter to Washington is signed by John Jay and Thomas Ruggles Gold.
-Carl A. Kroch Library, Cornell University, Ithaca, New York.
+Copy of the letter was found in the Rare and Manuscript Collections, Carl A. Kroch Library, Cornell University, Ithaca, New York.

 On March 23, 1799, he was a member of the Aqueduct Association which had been formed to provide water to the future Village of Whitesboro.